chanzo/script-launcher/src/README.md

 }
 ```

-### Menu defaults
+### Menu options
 The **menu defaultChoice** option can be used to specify the default selected entries of your menu separated by a colon.
 The **menu defaultScript** option can be used for auto starting a specific script, this will disable the interactive menu.
+The **pageSize** change the number of lines that will be rendered for the menu.

 The default value is presented in the following example:
 ``` JSON